MichalLytek/typegraphql-prisma/docs/advanced/adding-fields.md

 sidebar_position: 4
 ---

-If you want to add a field to the generated type like `User`, you have to add a proper `@FieldResolver` for that:
+If you want to add a field to the generated type like `User`, you have to create a proper `@FieldResolver` for that:

 ```ts
 @Resolver(of => User)